bluecatlabs/gateway-workflows/Community/meraki_importer/README.md

  Gateway Version: 20.1.1
  Description: Meraki Importer README.md -->

-# Meraki Importer
+# Cisco Meraki Importer
 **Bluecat Gateway Version:** v20.1.1 and greater
 **BlueCat Address Manager Version:** v9.1 and greater

-This workflow will import the client device information stored in the Meraki Dashboard into BlueCat Address Manager.
+This workflow will import the client device information stored in the Cisco Meraki Dashboard into BlueCat Address Manager.
 When import is executed, BlueCat Address Manager will perform IP address reconciliation depending on what is imported.